CP1404/Practicals/prac_10/README.md

 details away and presents a simpler, Python-based, API for us. *We need to install that now*.

 The lab PCs should let us install packages.
-If it looks like the package is still installing (infinitely), just carry on as if it were finished and it should work... or just restart PyCharm if you'd like it to stop telling you it's installing!
+If it looks like the package is still installing (infinitely), just carry on as if it were finished, and it should work... or just restart PyCharm if you'd like it to stop telling you it's installing!
 If you really can't install the wikipedia package, then skip those parts of the prac that use it.

-In PyCharm, go to Settings/Preferences > Project: Practicals > Project Interpreter (it might look a bit different but you should have been here before) and click the plus button to install a package.
+In PyCharm, go to Settings/Preferences > Project: Practicals > Project Interpreter (it might look a bit different, but you should have been here before) and click the plus button to install a package.
 Type "wikipedia" to find the one we want, and then click "Install Package".
 **Note:** If you don't have permission to install this, try it with the option to install to user's site packages